HomeHow To GuidesHow To Replace Pull Cord On A Lawn mower

 Step-By-Step Instructions to Replace Pull Cord

-1. Now, it’s time to pull the cord out of its assembly, ensuring the pulley is held firmly with your thumb.
-For this Step: Don’t let it retract, or you will have to start over.
+Step 1: Pull the cord from its assembly, ensuring your thumb firmly holds the pulley.
+For this Step: Don’t let it retract, or you will have to start over.!

 Then, Insert a screwdriver to hold the spool firmly in place.

-5. It’s now safe to cut the knot off the cord attached to the pulley assembly and remove it.
-Insert the new pull cord, and double knot it to ensure it’s well secured.
+Step 5: It’s now safe to cut the knot off the cord attached to the pulley assembly and remove it.
+Please insert the new pull cord and double-knot it to ensure it’s well secured.

-8. Remove the temporary knot from the 18” of extra cord, and slowly let the recoil spring retract the extra cord.
+Step 8: Remove the temporary knot from the 18” extra cord and slowly let the recoil spring retract it.
 Test the Pull Cord assembly with a light pull and hold the handle to allow the pulley to retract slowly.

 The problem could be a damaged spring.
 In that case, you might need to remove the pulley from the assembly.

-Although most pulleys don’t require removal, it may depend on the quality of your lawnmower.
-It’s recommended to buy a new spring with the starter pulley (one unit) and install it.
+• Although most pulleys don’t require removal, the quality of your lawn mower may depend on them.
+You should buy and install a new spring with the starter pulley (one unit).

 How to Repair a Broken “Recoil Spring” on a Mower